In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 Open the Chrome extension from your list of extensions and navigate to your Zap.
 Let's add the following data:

-Once you've inserted the information, click Send:
+Once you've inserted this data, click Send:

 Sending this data triggers the Zap, which then starts running.
 Creatomate will automatically generate a video using the provided information.
 Once the video is ready, we'll receive an email with its link: